Stupid Simple System

 $0 - $1,200/yr

-Time investment: 5-10 hours communicating, then you're on your own
+Time investment: 5-10 hours going back and forth, then you're completely on your own

 Pros